-- From the original, Ave Maria: There's just something about this mix of soothing and comforting animation and music immediately following the utter terror that was Night On Bald Mountain (not to mention the general intensity of the rest of the film) that it's almost impossible not to get a little choked up.
+- From the original, Ave Maria: There's just something about this mix of soothing and comforting animation and music immediately following the utter terror that is Night on Bald Mountain (not to mention the general intensity of the rest of the film) that it's almost impossible not to get a little choked up.

-The scene where the doomed dinosaurs are walking through barren wasteland under the endless burning hot sun in a futile search for water (to the tune of "Ritual Actions of the Ancestors").
+- The scene where the doomed dinosaurs are walking through barren wasteland under the endless burning hot sun in a futile search for water (to the tune of "Ritual Actions of the Ancestors").